 Industrial Properties.
 Page has one industrial park (102 acres) with all utilities and highway access.
 For information, contact the City of Page.

 Lodging and Meeting Facilities.
-There are twenty-five motels with more than 1,500 units and seven meeting facilities with the largest of these facilities seating approximately 400 people.
-There are also several RV parks and campgrounds with complete hookups.
+There are around 40 lodging facilities with roughly 3,000 rooms, not including RV parks and camping.
+There are multiple meeting facilities with the largest of these seating approximately 400 people.

 Page Electric Utility